travess/Emoji-Script/README.md

 Place this file inside the Photoshop "Scripts" folder.

-Adobe Photoshop -> Presets -> Scripts
+Adobe Photoshop -> Presets -> Scripts.
 This may require admin access & restarting Photoshop

-To run the file in Photoshop click:
+To run the file in Photoshop click.
-File -> Scripts -> Emoji Script
+File -> Scripts -> Emoji Script.

 Please share and send me any interesting emojis you make :D